suffolklibraries/lgc/content/collections/events/suffolk-shorts-short-film-festival.md

     content:
       -
         type: text
-        text: 'Join the Short Film Festival at The Riverside on Saturday 8 October for a celebration of independent short films from around the world, and a special programme showcasing the best new shorts from East Anglian filmmakers!
+        text: 'Join the Short Film Festival at The Riverside, Woodbridge on Saturday 8 October for a celebration of independent short films from around the world.
+There will also be a special programme showcasing the best new shorts from East Anglian filmmakers!
 Short films are the future!  '
   -
     type: paragraph
     content: